mlinreallife/blog/content/posts/mistakes.md

 # 4. Feeling irritated about interruptions and questions
 Far from all, I consider that the worst error in my career was to be reluctant to interruptions and questions from my colleagues.

-I was considering that only my work was worthwhile.
 I didn't consider my team.
 I didn't consider that the work done by my team was also my work.
 I didn't notice that their work helped me as mine helped us.
 I was selfish and blind.
 As a consequence, I disliked being interrupted.
 I was irritated when someone asked me a question.
 I was even more irritated when she or he asked me about something I've already answered.
 I'm full of regrets when I think of that.
-I'm ashamed of myself.
 How could I be so egoistic and ignorant?
 After some time, I realised I was wrong.
 After this experience, I never did that again.
 Now, I try to show everyone that I'm happy to help and I AM.
+I think it's worthwhile to work as a team.

  **Which lessons can I learn from that?**
  - If you work in a team, behave as a member of the team contributing to a collective work.